 Can I run Windows files on Linux?

 Many file extensions are universal, and they will work on both Linux and Windows platforms.
 This includes images, videos, music, text, or document files.

 As long as you have the software that can open a specific file type, you can open that file on both Windows and Linux.

 EXE and MSI files won’t work on Linux out of the box, but you might be able o run them if you install Wine software.
 Once you install Wine, you can run the aforementioned file types by using these commands in the Terminal:

 Closing thoughts on Windows 11 and Linux

-Now that we’ve compared Windows 11 vs Linux, the question remains, which one is the recommended operating system choice, and the answer depends solely on your needs.
+Now that we’ve compared Windows 11 vs. Linux, the question remains: is it better to use Windows or Linux?
+And the answer depends solely on your needs.

-Are you using exclusively Windows software and do you happen to like this operating system?
+Are you using Windows software exclusively, and do you like this operating system?
 If so, Windows 11 is the way to go.

-If you’re comfortable with using alternative applications, or you’re tech-savvy, and you want a secure, private, and completely free operating system, maybe you should give Linux a try.
+If you’re comfortable with using alternative applications, or you’re tech-savvy, and want a secure, private, and completely free operating system, maybe you should try Linux.

 Before you leave, do not forget to check our detailed comparison of Windows 10 and Windows 11, and the best Linux emulators for Windows.
 If you’re already on Linux and you want to make the switch, our guide on how to change from Endless OS to Windows 11 can help you with that.